 Millennials have joined the workforce with a completely different mindset to the generations before them.
-They are often looked at negatively, being called entitled, spoilt and the ‘me me me’ generation.
+They are often looked at negatively, being called ‘entitled’, ‘spoilt’ and the ‘me me me’ generation.

 The leaders that are getting the most respect and admiration from their workforce in 2018 are those that are:

-Being flexible – they crave experiences more than assets.
+- Flexibility – they crave experiences more than assets.